Adriatic Veneti: Findings

 Information about Venetic society can be deduced from artifacts, tombs, and religious votive objects.
-There were heads of the villages.
-Among landowners there were the wealthy who were buried with amber jewelry.
-The Veneti were traded actively on the Amber road.
+There were village heads.
+Wealthy landowners were buried with amber jewelry.
+The Veneti traded actively on the Amber Road.

 There were horsemen and fishermen, and members involved in animal husbandry.
 In the 7th century BC merchants at Este used bronze coins, while by the 3rd century BC silver money was in use, especially at Padua.
 Farmers cultivated grain and grapes.
 Artisans produced ceramic and bronze objects, and wove wool cloth.
 Artifacts show that among the sports enjoyed were boxing and boat races.

 Studies

 Many archaeological excavations are still under way in the Veneto today at sites such as Este, Padua, Oderzo, Adria, Vicenza, Verona and Altinum.
 Studies have explored the vast influence of the Greeks in the Adriatic and their interaction with the Veneti, particularly focusing on the Euboeans, Phocaeans and Corinthians.
 Furthermore, studies have also been done on Etruscan activity in the region and their strong links to the Veneti.

 Modern surveys on the Veneti and other Ancient Italic peoples, including the Venetic inscriptions from Este, were published by A. L. Prosdocimi, A. M. C. Bianchi and L. Capuis.